CRM · Mesa

 Exactly what you get

 A CRM where the central object is your real one: an RFQ for a Mesa supplier, a referral relationship for a clinic.
 You get the pipeline that matches your quote cycle, customer records that carry certification and source-inspection rules, estimator queues with aging, and a live link to your ERP so the numbers are real.
-It pairs naturally with ERP software development for the quoting backbone, business intelligence dashboards for pipeline visibility, and helpdesk software for post-award customer issues.
+It pairs naturally with ERP software development for the quoting backbone, business intelligence (BI) dashboards for pipeline visibility, and helpdesk software for post-award customer issues.

 How to choose a developer in Mesa